potassco/plasp/encodings/planner/README.md

 Calls `planner.py` with different encodings (see [here](https://github.com/potassco/plasp/blob/master/encodings/strips/README.md)).

+By default, `runplanner.py` uses `plasp` to translate the input to ASP facts, which are then handled by `planner.py`.

+With option `--translate`, it uses first `fast-downward` to translate the input to a [sas](http://www.fast-downward.org/TranslatorOutputFormat) file, and then `plasp` to obtain ASP facts.

 With option `fast-downward` it runs [fast-downward](http://www.fast-downward.org/) heuristic search planner with LAMA settings, and with option `--madagascar` it runs [madagascar](https://users.ics.aalto.fi/rintanen/jussi/satplan.html) SAT planner.